 The Office of Student Accounts is committed to providing unparalleled, quality service to our constituents, balancing the needs of the students and their families with the fiduciary duties we have to the University, minimizing the bureaucratic maze while upholding accountability for all those involved in the education process at Pepperdine.

 Students are able to use their student identification cards for the purchase of photocopies or the purchase of food and beverages from the Drescher Campus Cafeteria, Law School Grill, Tyler Campus Center Cafeteria, and Gourmet Bean located in the Howard A. White Center.
 There is no charge for a student’s first identification card.
 The fee to replace lost or stolen identification cards is $15.
-Students may get a replacement identification card at One Stop.
+Students may get a replacement identification card at Tech Central.
 The replacement fee can be charged to the student account.